-Your goal should be to get a dehumidifier that can at least cover the size of the location you need it in.
+Your goal is to get the best dehumidifier that can at least cover the size of the your desired space.
 If you don’t, you’ll just be wasting your money.

-To make this easy for you, I’ve converted cubic feet to square feet for all of the products I recommend below.
+To make this easy for you, I’ve converted cubic feet to square feet for all of the products I recommended above.
 Square footage is much easier to calculate.
 Just multiply the width x length (in feet) of space to get your answer.

 Automatic Shut Off

 One thing most people enjoy about the modern technology of these products is how quiet they are.
-While this makes them more pleasant to be around, it also means they’re easy to forget about.
+As much as you like having a dehumidifier, you tend to forget about them too.

-I mention this because it could become a potential problem if your electric dehumidifier doesn’t automatically shut off when the water tank reaches its max point.
+I emphasized this point because it could become a potential problem if your electric dehumidifier doesn’t automatically shut off when the water tank reaches its max point.
 If the tank runs over you’ll have a big mess to clean up.

-Every one of the portable dehumidifiers listed includes this handy feature.
+Every one of the portable dehumidifiers listed above includes this handy feature.

-One of the things that I really like about small and mini dehumidifiers is that you can put them almost anywhere.
+One of the things that I really like about small and mini dehumidifiers is that it's easy to move and you can put them almost anywhere.

 When you’re comparing options, you’ll want to find a good balance between the overall dimensions.
-This is especially important if you’re going to use it in smaller locations in the house like a gun safe, or inside an RV, camper or boat.
+This is especially important if you’re going to utilize it in smaller locations in the house like a gun safe, inside an RV, camper or boat.

 Additional Information About the Best Dehumidifiers

-When the humidity level is high in your home or anywhere, the air feels like it’s very heavy.
+When the humidity is high in your house or anywhere, the air feels like it’s very heavy.
 This can make it difficult to breathe for people with certain respiratory conditions like COPD or asthma.
 It’s also one of the main reasons dehumidifiers exist.

 The air gets circulated in the inside of the dehumidifier, and it gets passed through the internal cooling coils.
 These coils lower the air’s temperature, and this cooler temperature allows the coils to pull the excess moisture from the air.
 The air is then quickly reheated.
 This reheated air is pushed back out into the room without the added moisture and therefore reduces the relative humidity levels.

-Cheaper dehumidifiers use a tray or bucket to collect the moisture from the air.
-More expensive dehumidifiers also use that method to remove moisture but some may also come with a hose that allows you to drain the water into a floor drain or pump.
+Cheaper dehumidifiers utilize a tray or bucket to collect the moisture from the air.
+More expensive dehumidifiers also use that method to remove the pints of moisture, but some may also come with a hose that allows you to drain the water into a floor drain or pump.

-Unfortunately, there are several indirect health effects that come with having high indoor humidity levels.
+Unfortunately, there are several indirect health effects that come with having high indoor humidity.
 Learning about these possible health effects can help you to understand why people use dehumidifiers, and why they’re vital in very humid environments.

 You’ve likely noticed that the hot, humid, air feels heavy and makes it more difficult to catch your breath.
 It’s uncomfortable because this type of air actually interferes with your body’s natural ability to cool down and regulate your body temperature.
-Having too much relative humidity indoors makes it difficult to cool down.
+Having high humidity level indoors makes it difficult to cool down.

 Also, viruses and bacteria thrive better in humid environments.
 These things are also able to stay in the air instead of settling on surfaces for much longer periods.
-This means that your risks of breathing them in and getting sick or getting an infection are much higher humid environments.
+This means that it will increase your risk of getting sick by inhaling microorganisms in high humidity level environments.

 Mold, fungi, and allergens also run rampant with a higher humidity level.
-In fact, mold and fungi prefer moist and humid environments to grow.
+In fact, mold and fungi prefer moderately damp and humid environments to grow.
 They can grow anywhere in your home, and this includes your carpets, furniture, air vents, ducts, bathrooms, tiles, walls, and closets.

-The ideal relative humidity control for indoors is 30 to 50%.
+The ideal relative humidity level for indoors is 30 to 50%.
 Any higher and you’ll likely experience the issues outlined above.
-A small dehumidifier is an excellent way to reduce the humidity in select areas of your home so that you can maintain proper moisture levels.
+A small dehumidifier is an excellent way to reduce the humidity level in select areas of your home so that you can maintain proper moisture levels.

 Benefits of Owning a Cheap Dehumidifier

-The main benefit of owning a dehumidifier is that it lowers your home’s indoor humidity levels.
-Once these go down, the allergens, mold, and fungi in your home should start to decrease because they won’t have an ideal environment to thrive.
+The main benefit of owning one a dehumidifier is that it lowers your home’s indoor humidity levels.
+Once these decrease, the allergens, mold, and fungi in your home should start to decrease because they won’t have an ideal environment to thrive.

-You might also notice a decrease in skin irritation and respiratory tract irritation if you experience these conditions.
+You might also notice a decrease in skin irritation and respiratory problems.
 This is especially noticeable if you have respiratory issues like asthma, chronic bronchitis, or COPD.

-Additionally, if you’ve ever noticed that your clothes feel damp inside your closet then an inexpensive dehumidifier may be just the thing you need.
-High humidity inside a bedroom can leave your clothes feeling this way and a dehumidifier will help them feel drier (and normal).
+Additionally, if you’ve ever noticed that your clothes feel moderately damp inside your closet, then an inexpensive dehumidifier may be just one thing that you need.
+High humidity level inside a bedroom can leave your clothes feeling this way and a dehumidifier will help them feel drier (and normal).

-Based on my research and the numerous positive customer reviews, I can confidently recommend the Pro Breeze Electric Mini Portable Dehumidifier.
-It's compact and quiet with good energy efficiency, making it especially practical for small spots in the home, campers, RVs, and boats.
+Based on my research and the numerous positive customer reviews, I can confidently recommend the Sunpentown Mini as the best cheap dehumidifier.
+It's compact, quiet with good energy efficiency, making it especially practical for small spots in the home, campers, RVs, and boats.

-It can suck up to 9 ozs of water per day to minimize humidity and reduce the potential of airborne allergens.
+It can suck up to 10 oz of water per day to minimize humidity level and reduce the potential of airborne allergens.
 If these benefits are of interest, then this could be the right choice for you.
-I hope you enjoyed our top picks!
+I hope you enjoyed our top picks.